-While the entire nation is battling the opioid epidemic, Kitsap County, Washington state still battles its own methamphetamine epidemic.
+While the entire nation is battling the opioid epidemic, Kitsap County still battles its own methamphetamine epidemic.
 For years, Washington has been the state with the highest number of meth lab busts.
-And, according to a community survey conducted in 2002, drug abuse was the number one concern of residents residing in Kitsap County.
+According to a community survey conducted in 2002, drug abuse was the number one concern of residents residing in Kitsap County.
 But, the local government is doing what they can to address this issue in any way they can.
-And, have seen some positive response.
+They have seen some positive response.

 Reduction in Meth Lab Busts

-While there are still meth manufacturers in Kitsap County, the number of busts is in decline.
-And, has been since 2003.
+While there are still meth manufacturers in Kitsap County, the number of busts has been declining since 2003.
 This is largely due to a law enforcement bust of one of the biggest drug cartels in the area.
-And, the addition of “meth action teams”, an initiative of the state that uses government funding to boost police efforts and put meth manufacturers in prison.
-Unfortunately, even though the number of meth manufacturers is in decline and meth prices are skyrocketing, as a result, the number of individuals seeking treatment remains the same.
+In addition, they have included “meth action teams”.
+This is an initiative of the state that uses government funding to boost police efforts and put meth manufacturers in prison.
+The result?
+The number of meth manufacturers is in decline and meth prices are skyrocketing.
+But the number of individuals seeking treatment remains the same.

 State Initiatives to Reduce Meth Use

 Along with expanding the task force to specify drug treatment task forces and pinpoint meth manufacturers, the local government has come up with a few other initiatives.
 The goal of these programs is to help individuals gain recovery, rather than perpetuate the cycle of addiction and, in turn, the epidemic itself.
 Some of the state-run meth epidemic initiatives for Kitsap County include:

 Community Outreach: The state has allocated $35 thousand to resources intended to spread awareness of the meth epidemic to residents and their affected families.